 - Alcohol has isolated you from your loved ones

 An alcohol problem can turn into alcohol addiction if it’s not nipped at the bud.
 Once it turns into an addiction, you start to struggle with relentless cravings and prioritize alcohol over everything else.

 Alcohol addiction may become so bad that if you stop drinking, you experience withdrawal symptoms like:

 When to Seek Professional Help

 The first step to dealing with unhealthy alcohol consumption is identifying that you have a problem.
 However, realizing that you are abusing alcohol and trying to stop by yourself might not always work.

 So, the next step is accepting that you may need help to tackle the issues and start leading a normal life.

-Talking to a therapist can help you overcome the mental and emotional effects of alcohol.
+Talking to a therapist or going to rehab for alcohol addiction can help you overcome the mental and emotional effects of alcohol.
 Therapy techniques such as Cognitive Behavioral Therapy (CBT) have proven effective in treating alcohol problems.

 Therapy will help you explore your experiences, struggles, thoughts, and beliefs to figure out the underlying causes of your alcohol misuse.

 If you’re looking for convenient therapy you can get at home, try the Calmerry online therapy platform.